Ted Simmons: Playing career

 Simmons attended Southfield High School in Southfield, Michigan, a suburb northwest of Detroit, and graduated in 1967.
 The St. Louis Cardinals selected Simmons in the first round, with the tenth overall selection, of the 1967 Major League Baseball draft.
 He received a $50,000 signing bonus from St. Louis to bypass his commitment to the University of Michigan.
-He made his professional debut in the Gulf Coast League, where he batted 7-for-20 (.350), before the Cardinals promoted him to the Cedar Rapids Kernels of the Class A Midwest League.
+He made his professional debut in the Gulf Coast League, where he batted 7-for-20 (.350), before the Cardinals promoted him to the Cedar Rapids Cardinals of the Class A Midwest League.
 In 1968, he played for the Modesto Reds of the Class A California League, where he batted .331, with 28 home runs and 117 runs batted in (RBIs) in 136 games played.

 Simmons made his major league debut with the Cardinals at the age of 18, appearing in two games during the 1968 pennant-winning season.
 Simmons spent another year in Triple-A with the Tulsa Oilers before returning to the major leagues in 1970 where he platooned with Joe Torre.
 In 1971, the Cardinals converted Torre into a third baseman and Simmons took over as their starting catcher, posting a .304 batting average with seven home runs and 77 RBIs.
 He finished 16th in balloting for the 1971 National League Most Valuable Player Award as the Cardinals finished in second place behind the Pittsburgh Pirates in the National League Eastern Division.

 Simmons refused to sign a contract for the amount of salary offered by the Cardinals in 1972, electing to play without a contract.
 He ultimately signed a contract well into the season during which he was recognized as one of the top catchers in the league by earning a spot as a reserve on the 1972 National League All-Star team.
 He finished the year with a .303 batting average with 16 home runs and 96 RBIs, breaking Walker Cooper's team record for RBIs by a catcher and set the team record for home runs by a catcher, previously held jointly by Gene Oliver and Tim McCarver.
 His defense began to improve as well, posting a .991 fielding percentage and leading National League catchers in assists and in putouts.
 Despite the Cardinals finishing the season in fourth place, Simmons would finish in 10th place in the National League Most Valuable Player Award balloting.
 Simmons continued to produce offensively in 1973 with a .310 batting average, along with 13 home runs and 91 RBIs.
 He also led the league's catchers in putouts and finished second in assists, earning his second All-Star berth as the Cardinals again finished the season in second place.